Dale Fisher: Methicillin resistant Staphylococcus aureus - 2008

-COVID-19 - 2019-present
+COVID-19

 During the ongoing COVID-19 pandemic, which began in Wuhan, China, Fisher was part of the WHO delegation that visited China to investigate technical aspects of transmission, severity and interventions preventing spread of the emerging virus.
 The subsequent report outlined how the world could respond to the outbreak, but warned that the world was not prepared "in capacity or mindset".

 He is also involved in many pilot projects that spearhead on research and response.
 In his article "Q&A: The novel coronavirus outbreak causing COVID-19", Fisher shared his concerns about the emerging virus.
-For instance, the world's population is completely vulnerable to the novel virus as it is newly emerged in humans, and the current aim of the global response is to flatten the epidemic curve, by interrupting chains of transmission wherever possible.
-It was also mentioned that while there are deaths that are linked to the virus, the greatest concern right now is the overwhelming of a health system in the wake of excessive transmission.
+For instance, the world's population is completely vulnerable to the novel virus as it is newly emerged in humans, and the current aim of the response muts be to flatten the epidemic curve, by interrupting chains of transmission wherever possible.
+It was also mentioned that while there were deaths linked to the virus, the greatest concern is the overwhelming of a health system in the wake of excessive transmission.

-Fisher is now well known to the media for commentary regarding COVID-19 offered through television, radio, print and social media in dozens of countries of every continent and outlets including CNN, CNBC, BBC, ABC Australia et cetera.
-In addition he undertakes many webinars and other virtual speaking engagements.
-His philosophy maintains that COVID-19 can and must be contained.
+Fisher is now well known to the media for commentary regarding COVID-19 offered through television, radio, print and social media in dozens of countries of every continent and outlets including CNN, CNBC, BBC, ABC Australia, et cetera.
+In addition he undertook many webinars and other virtual speaking engagements.
+His philosophy was that COVID-19 can and must be contained.
 The key outbreak pillars of case management epidemiology, logistics and risk communication/community engagement are critical at all levels.
 Isolation of cases that are confirmed early by testing is particularly important in this outbreak.

 As in some ways the public face of the response in Singapore, Fisher has featured in a comic series "The COVID Chronicles".